sharma-prerna/Machine_learning_models/README.md

 # Machine learning Models
 **Description** : It is an interactive application to train and test basic ML models.
-One can analyze the performance of any model by either uploading the external dataset or using internal datsets provided uploaded dataset is preprocessed.
+One can analyze the performance of any model by either uploading the external dataset or using internal datsets, provided the uploaded dataset is preprocessed.

 ---
 **List of Models**